Clobetasol Propionate E; Clobex; Clobex Spray; Clodan; Cormax Scalp Application [DSC]; Impoyz; Olux; Olux-E; Temovate; Temovate E [DSC]

 - This drug may catch on fire.
 Do not use near an open flame or while smoking.

 - Do not use to treat diaper rash.

 - Do not use this drug to treat acne, rosacea, or a rash around the mouth.

 - Use care when putting on a large part of the skin or where there are open wounds.
 Talk with the doctor.

-- If you are breast-feeding, do not put this drug right on the nipple or the area right around it.
+- If your child is breast-feeding a baby, do not have her put this drug right on the nipple or the area right around it.